simrankgill/classifying_emotions_nlp/README.md

 > **Bolded** F1 scores are the best for each experiment.
 > *Asterisk* marks the highest F1 score across all models and experiments.

-> *Asterisk* indicates the best overall F1 score across all models and experiments.

 ### Train N Binary Models
 To see if binary classification models perform better compared to multi-label classification models, we selected three best and worst performing labels based on the F1 score from the baseline model, BERT.
 The goal here is to see if training a binary model could improve performance on the minority and low performing labels